plone/training/theming/ttw-advanced.rst

       :align: center

-Anatomy of a Diazo theme
+Anatomy Of A Diazo Theme
 ------------------------

 The most important files: